BambooHR Recruiting Software

 Director, Healthcare

 "A really good outcome is finding someone who's a strong culture add, not just culture fit, who can ramp quickly and contribute within their first quarter.
-Time-to-fill matters but I care more about quality of hire.
-We track new hire performance ratings at six months and retention at one year.
-Those "
+Time-to-fill matters but I care more about quality of hire."

 VP, Tech/Software